JenniferBuehler/PDDL4J/README.md

 # PDDL4J

-Modification of an older PDDL4J version which still was using the expression structure (``class Exp`` types) including ``class Substitution`` which allowed for substituting variables in expressions.
+Modification of an older PDDL4J version which still was using the expression structure (``interface Exp`` types) including ``class Substitution`` which allowed for substituting variables in expressions.

 A few extensions were made, including support for PDDL 3.1, parsing with ANTLR generated files